oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/create-share/create-share.md

     ![The data share is created.](images/share-created.png)

 10. An email message that will be sent to the recipient is automatically generated and displayed.
 This email message contains the _personal authorization profile_ (activation link) URL that the recipient will use to download the **`delta_share_profile.json`** configuration file.
 This file is required to access the data share in the next lab.
 In our example, we are using Microsoft Outlook as the email client.
-Click **Send** to send the email.
+Click **Send** to send the email to the recipient.

     ![Click send email.](images/activation-email.png)